 Ultimately these two techniques will help increase your domain authority, which means the pages on your website will have an opportunity to rank better, particularly in local search results.

 Not all SEO providers and services are created equally.
 It’s critical to understand what is included in your digital marketing service.
-If you are not paying a lot for search optimization and you feel like you are getting a deal…the reality might be just the opposite.
+If you are not paying a lot for search optimization and you feel like you are getting a deal… the reality might be just the opposite.

-Want to take your learning to the next level, here are some great resources for learning about SEO and evaluating SEO work.
+If you want to take your learning to the next level, here are some great resources for learning about SEO and evaluating SEO work.